ScottGrun/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Scott Grunerud's for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Scott Grunerud](https://github.com/ScottGrun) for the[ Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.